Facts About Recycled Insulation From Nu-Wool’s Cellulose Insulation

 Valley Insulation utilizes high-quality Nu-Wool insulation on all of our projects.
 This cellulose insulation comes from recycled newspapers for an eco-friendly product.
 We trust in the effectiveness of this product because it delivers top-notch results, reduces waste in landfills, and helps make homes and businesses more comfortable.
 Today’s blog from Valley Insulation talks about the facts and figures behind Nu-Wool insulation.

-Mostly Recycled Newspapers
+1. It’s Mostly Recycled Newspapers

 Nu-Wool insulation comes from a minimum of 85 percent post-consumer newspapers.
 For every 100 pounds of the product, 85 pounds consists of newspapers.
 Every ton of recycled paper saves 17 trees, and those trees absorb 250 pounds of carbon dioxide every year.
 Imagine how much paper stays out of landfills when building owners invest in Nu-Wool insulation.
 Nu-Wool not only saves money on utility bills and lowers carbon emissions, but it also keeps garbage out of landfills.
 There is 20 times more post-consumer recycled content in Nu-Wool compared to traditional fiberglass insulation.